-Recommend: The No 4 Bus runs every 1/2 hour from Whitby to Runswick Bay – I suggest walking north to the Bay from Whitby and then getting the bus back.
+The No X4 Bus runs every 1/2 hour from Whitby to Runswick Bay and visa versa.
+I suggest parking in Runswick Bay (it is easier than Whitby) and getting the bus to Whitby and walking back.

 Stick to the path at all times on lowland walking.
 You are not allowed to wander like you can on higher land.

 A good walk and mainly good paths but with some tricky steep stepped parts from the disused railway track (upwards heading north) and a long steep/tricky descent to the beach onto rocks and mud(not for the faint hearted).

 Watch the tides.
 This was late receding and higher than usual necessitating an escape from the beach (50m from the path down) through the woods above (follow a route above the cabins),which leads to the car park above the bay.